Bold Fonts

 Bold fonts for headlines, packaging, and high-impact branding

 Bold fonts are about presence.
-We pulled together those that fill the page with weight and refuse to be overlookedl.
+We pulled together those that fill the page with weight and refuse to be overlooked.
 The collection ranges across heavy grotesques, blocky slab serifs, condensed power fonts, and expressive display designs drawn to be as thick as they are loud.
 Some come with width and weight axes so you can push the intensity exactly as far as the layout allows.

-What bold font is built to do
+What bold fonts are built to do

 Weight is the most immediate signal of hierarchy a designer has.
 These fonts put it to work wherever a message has to land first and land hard.